jirfig/Airbnb-ETL-pipeline-Spark-on-EMR-Redshift-Airflow/README.md

 ### 3. Airflow
 The project now uses Airflow 2.11.
 A docker compose file is provided to run the DAG locally.
-The services install the dependencies listed in `docker/airflow/requirements.txt` and the metadata database is initialised automatically using the `airflow-init` service.
+Both the scheduler and init container reuse a common configuration that installs the dependencies listed in `docker/airflow/requirements.txt`.
+The metadata database is initialised automatically using the `airflow-init` service.

 ```
 $ docker compose -f docker/airflow/docker-compose.yml up